sagarm365/Monitor-Microsoft-365-Security-with-Microsoft-Sentinel/README.md

 Use Sentinel.
 Run Failed Login Attempt Query.
 Turn on Fusion Machine Learning.

 <h2>Description</h2>
-Lab consists of a Run Failed Login Attempt Query.
-Turn on Fusion Machine Learning using Microsoft Azure Sentinel (SIEM).
+Lab consists of a Run Failed Login Attempt Query & Turn on Fusion Machine Learning using Microsoft Azure Sentinel (SIEM).
 We will monitor activity of Microsoft 365 Security with Microsoft Sentinel.
 A Log Analytics workspace is required to house all of the data that Microsoft Sentinel will be ingesting and using for its detections, analytics, and other features.
 <br />